santiagorp/auth0-spa-api-ae/README.md

 Add the following roles to the application `My corporate portal`:

-* Role name: Manager, scopes: Select ALL
+* Role name: `Manager`, scopes: Select ALL
-* Role name: Employee, scopes: create:timesheets, read:timesheets
+* Role name: `Employee`, scopes: create:timesheets, read:timesheets

 Configure the extension to add permissions to the Token:
 1. Authorization Extension => Configuration => Permissions
 2. Click on Publish Rule

 Go to the users section and select two of your users:
-1. Assign the role Manager to one of your users
+1. Assign the role `Manager` to one of your users
-2. Assing the role Employee to another user
+2. Assing the role `Employee` to another user

 ## Custom rule